kasselhingee/sqreg-diagnostic-plots/README.md

 # qreg-diagnostic-plots
 Scripts to create diagnostic plots of stata sqreg fits.
 Initially created for the publication: Clayton, H., Hingee, K. L., Chancellor, W., Lindenmayer, D., van Dijk, A., Vardon, M., & Boult, C. (2024).
 Private benefits of natural capital on farms across an endangered ecoregion.
-Ecological Economics, 218, 108116. https://doi.org/10.1016/j.ecolecon.2024.108116
+Ecological Economics, 218, 108116. https://doi.org/10.1016/j.ecolecon.2024.108116.
+See the diagnostic plots in action in Appendix B of this publication.

 ## Background